isomerpages/moe-asrjc/_asrjc-experience/CCE/Sexuality Education.md

 **<u>eTeens Programme:</u>**

-6. eTeens is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide JC/CI Year 1 students with accurate information on STI/HIV and protection from a health perspective so as to enable them to make wise, informed, and sensible decisions.
+6. eTeens is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide JC/MI Year 1 students with accurate information on STIs/HIV and protection from a health perspective.
+The desired outcomeof the eTeens programme is that students are empowered to make wise, informed, and sensible decisions.
 7. Students learn the health, social and financial implications of STIs/HIV on an individual and the family, and the importance of responsible decision-making and seeking help.
 Abstinence and upholding family values are the key messages.

 **At Anderson Serangoon Junior College, the eTeens programme will be implemented as follows in 2024:**